Sarah-W/svelte-geo/README.md

 ### FeatureLayer props

 **geojson** : a geojson object. **Required**
-**styleAccessor** : a function that takes a feature from your geojson object, and returns a style object for an svg path.
+**styleAccessor** : a function that takes a feature from your geojson object, and a selection status (boolean), and returns a style object for an svg path.
 **idAccessor** : a function that takes a feature from your geojson object, and returns a unique identifier for the feature.
 This is what will be stored in `selection`.
 **selectMode** : defines the number of features that may be selected.
 May be an integer >=0, or `Infinity`.
 **selection** : an array containing the uid's of the current selection.
 Bind to `selection` to control the selection programmatically.